Tennis-Medvedev one win from reclaiming world number one spot at Miami Open | Sports-Games

 Elsewhere in the day's action, fourth-ranked German Alexander Zverev overcame a solid defensive effort from Australian qualifier Thanasi Kokkinakis to win 6-4 6-4 and set up a quarter-final clash with eighth-ranked Casper Ruud.
 The Norwegian, who lost to Zverev in the Paris Masters quarter-finals in November, had earlier sent top British player Cameron Norrie packing 6-3 6-4 in the Grandstand.

+Alcaraz, who improved to 15-2 on the season, is one win from consecutive Masters 1000 semi-finals after Indian Wells.
+He will next face Serbian Miomir Kecmanovic, who beat Indian Wells champion Taylor Fritz 3-6 6-1 6-4.
+Argentina's Francisco Cerundolo also advanced to the last eight after beating Frances Tiafoe 6-7(2) 7-6(3) 6-2.

 Naomi Osaka thumped 13 aces and 25 winners to dispatch an injured Danielle Collins 6-2 6-1 to reach the semi-finals, where she will meet Tokyo Olympic gold medalist Belinda Bencic of Switzerland.
-Bencic, who beat Daria Saville by the similar scoreline of 6-1 6-2 earlier in the day, has won all three of her Tour-level meetings with four-time Grand Slam champion, although they have not met since the 2019 U.S. Open.
+Bencic, who beat Daria Saville 6-1 6-2 earlier in the day, has won all three of her Tour-level meetings with the four-time Grand Slam champion, although they have not met since the 2019 U.S. Open.

 "I've never had anything to lose against her," Bencic said of her past success against the Japanese star.
 "She's the player that has to defend, she has won a lot of Grand Slams, so she's in that position."